-- Being able to establish the detailed lineage for various data products in co-design experiments is important for
+- Being able to establish the detailed lineage for various data products in co-design experiments is important for multiple reasons.
+First, it greatly aids in making data and processes reproducible.
+Second, it makes debugging

 Fig. 1.
 The Whole Device Modeling coupling workflow is a typical co-design experiment in which two fusion simulations - XGC and GENE, are tightly coupled together using ADIOS.
 Multiple diagnostics and analysis executables are coupled with the running simulations.
 Co-design experiments that optimize this workflow and study various tradeoffs involve running a large number of experiments, thereby generating a large volume of campaign data.